flipperdevices/flipperzero-firmware/README.md

 External RX options:
 1. [TTL / PS/2 mag reader connected to UART](https://www.alibaba.com/product-detail/Mini-portable-12-3-tracks-usb_60679900708.html) (bulky, harder to source, but likely easiest to read over GPIO, and means one can read all tracks)
 2. Square audio jack mag reader (this may be DOA; seems like newer versions of the Square modules have some form of preprocessing that also modifies the signal, perhaps in an effort to discourage folks using their hardware independent of their software.
-Thanks [arha](https://github.com/arha) for your work investigating this)
+Thanks arha for your work investigating this)
 3. Some [read-head](https://www.alibaba.com/product-detail/POS-1-2-3-triple-track_60677205741.html) directly connected to GPIO, ADC'd, and parsed all on the Flipper.
-Likely the most compact and cheapest module option, but also would require the most work.
+Likely the most compact and cheapest module option, but also would require some signal-processing cleverness.
 4. USB HID input over pre-existing USB C port infeasible; seems the FZ cannot act as an HID host (MCU is the STM32WB55RGV6TR).
 5. Custom USB HID host hat based on the [MAX3421E](https://www.analog.com/en/products/max3421e.html) (USB Host Controller w/ SPI), like the [Arduino USB Host Shield](https://docs.arduino.cc/retired/shields/arduino-usb-host-shield).
 Would be a large but worthwhile project in its own right, and would let one connect any USB HID reader they desire (or other HID devices for other projects).
-Suggestion credit to [arha](https://github.com/arha).
+Suggestion credit to arha.
-6. Implement a software USB host solution over GPIO like [esp32_usb_soft_host](https://github.com/sdima1357/esp32_usb_soft_host).
-Suggestion credit to [arha](https://github.com/arha).
-Also a large undertaking, but valuable in and of itself.
+6. Implement a software/firmware USB host solution over GPIO like [esp32_usb_soft_host (for ESP32)](https://github.com/sdima1357/esp32_usb_soft_host) or [V-USB (for AVR)](https://www.obdev.at/products/vusb/index.html).
+Suggestion credit to arha.
+Also a massive undertaking, but valuable in and of itself.

 ## arha todo & notes
 Attempting to exploit flipper hardware to some extent